thomascarreau/dotfiles/README.md

 * [vim-commentary (tpope)](https://github.com/tpope/vim-commentary)
 * [syntastic](https://github.com/vim-syntastic/syntastic)

 I wrote the little script usemyvimconfig.sh.
-Go in the directory called vimfiles then run it.
+Go in the directory called vimfiles then run it if you want to use my VIM configuration.

 Inspiration
 -----------